veromeneses/barebones/README.md

 ## Ideas not implement at this stage

 1. Running tests in parallel.
-2. Adding nice HTML reports.
-3. Implementing screenshot at the end of failing scenario.
+2. Implementing screenshot at the end of failing scenario.
-4. Implementing my own page objects without the need for the page-object gem.
+3. Implementing my own page objects without the need for the page-object gem.
-5. Implementing option to run in PhantomJS.
+4. Implementing option to run in PhantomJS.